Knowledge Bridging for Empathetic Dialogue Generation: Results and analysis

-\textbf{Human Evaluation Results} \quad Table~\ref{tab:auto_result} illustrates that MK-EDG obtains the best performance on both Empathy and Relevance scores.
-This suggests that the emotion-focused attention mechanism on knowledge-enriched dialogue context helps to capture implicit emotions, improve the topic consistency, and elicits a more appropriate response.
+Table~\ref{tab:auto_result} illustrates that KEMP obtains the best performance on both Empathy and Relevance scores.
+This suggests that the knowledge-enriched emotional context encoder and emotion-dependency decoder to capture implicit emotions, improve the topic consistency, and elicits a more appropriate response.
 We see there is no obvious difference among models in terms of Fluency.
 We deduce it's because the generated responses by Transformer are already fluent and grammatical.
 Additionally, we carried out pairwise response comparison to directly compare the dialogue quality gains in Table~\ref{tab:ab_result}.
-The results confirm that the responses from MK-EDG are more preferred by human judges.
+The results confirm that the responses from KEMP are more preferred by human judges.